 He knew immediately that it did work because the radio panel lit up and the rapidly dwindling space of air in the sub was filled with the sound of radio static.
 “Try ship-to-ship!” he called back to Hemi.

-Hemi picked up the mic from the front of the glowing box, and squeezed the transmitter.
+Hemi picked up the mic from the front of the glowing box and squeezed the transmitter.
 The transmit power needle snapped to the right, just as it should.
 “Prospect, this is Hemi Howell, aboard the Gnat, do you copy?”

-“I sure do Hemi!”
+“I sure do, Hemi!”
 Percy’s voice came back through the box.
 “We were worried that you were already flattened, and we’d just be bringing up your corpses in a squashed metal coffin!
 It’s good to hear from you.
 Shakes there?”

 “Captain Shakes is here, though wet.
 How did you find us?”

-“Cassandra of course!
-She managed to pick Shake’s little sinking craft out from all the noise of the Grackle going down, and then she navigated us down with dead-on precision until we were under you.
-Just in the nick too!
-Our batteries flat-lined just after we picked you up.
+“Cassandra, of course!
+She managed to pick Shakes’s little sinking craft out from all the noise of the Grackle going down, and then she navigated us down with dead-on precision until we were under you.
+Just in the nick, too!
+Our batteries flatlined just after we picked you up.
 We’re rising on a gentle ballast blow right now.”

 “The Grackle?”